cx1110/GEOG5990M/README.md

 1.The background/context of the project:

 Since 2008, Airbnb company has brought a big change in the global hospitality industry.
 It currently offers more than 6 million rooms in 1 million cities in 191 countries around the world.
-It currently offers more than 6 million rooms in 1 million cities in 191 countries around the world.
 The listings on Airbnb's official website can generate a wide range of datasets that are rich in content.
 These datasets provide potentially valuable information.
+Study of the relationship between Airbnb price and 7 domains.

+2.The describtion of domains:

+‘Overall Experience’(rating)：What was your guest's overall experience?
+‘Cleanliness’: Did your guests feel that your space was clean and tidy?
+‘Accuracy’:  How accurately did your listing page represent your space?
+‘Value’: Did your guest feel your listing provided good value for the price?
+‘Communication’: How well did you communicate with your guest before and during their stay?
+‘Location’: How did guests feel about your neighborhood? ’Check in’: How smoothly did their check-in go?

-2.What data the GitHub repository contains:
+3.What data the GitHub repository contains:

 Airbnb (csv) :  https://insideairbnb.com/get-the-data